PetrKorab/Arabica/docs/source/Breakpoint identification.rst

 ------

 The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned to sentiments expressed in social media.
-It works universally on most other types of datasets. **coffee_break** uses VADER's compound indicator for sentiment evaluation.
+It works universally on most other types of datasets. *coffee_break* uses VADER's compound indicator for sentiment evaluation.

 It was developed by *Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.*

-Structural breaks in the time series are identified with the **Jenks Optimisation Method** proposed initially by *Jenks, G.F.
+Structural breaks in the time series are identified with the **Jenks Optimisation Method** initially proposed by *Jenks, G.F.
 (1977).
 Optimal data classification for choropleth maps.
 Kansas.
 University.
 Dept. of Geography-Meteorology.
 Occasional paper no. 2.*

 Coding example